wp-plugins/philantro/readme.txt

 In your text editor there is a Philantro button that allows you to place and customize the text and color of your donation button with ease.

+= Donate Button Widget =
+You can also use the Philantro Donate Button widget to instantly add a donate button to your website.
+From the widget, you can customize the button text, color and more.

 = Donate Button Shortcode =
 >[donate label="Donate Today"]